Prince Philip, Duke of Edinburgh: Longevity

-In April 2009, Philip became the longest-serving British royal consort, surpassing Charlotte of Mecklenburg-Strelitz, wife of George III.
-He became the oldest-ever male British royal in February 2013 and the third-longest-lived member of the British royal family (following Princess Alice, Duchess of Gloucester, and Queen Elizabeth The Queen Mother) in April 2019.
-Personally, he was not enthused about living an extremely long life, remarking in a 2000 interview (when he was 79) that he could not "imagine anything worse" and had "no desire whatsoever" to become a centenarian, saying "bits of me are falling off already".
+In April 2009, Philip became the longest-serving British royal consort, surpassing Queen Charlotte.
+He became the oldest-ever male British royal in February 2013, and in April 2019 he became the third-longest-lived member of the British royal family, after Princess Alice, Duchess of Gloucester, and Queen Elizabeth the Queen Mother.
+Personally, he was not enthused about living an extremely long life; in a 2000 interview, when he was 79, he said he could not "imagine anything worse" and had "no desire whatsoever" to become a centenarian, remarking that "bits of me are falling off already".